StJude-HTB/CellarioScripts/README.md

 # CellarioScripts
-Scripts for use in as steps in Cellario protocols (HighRes Biosolutions)
+Scripts for use as steps in Cellario protocols (HighRes Biosolutions)